 Since a brief downtime can result in significant losses due to halted productivity, routine maintenance is regularly performed in order to make sure each asset performs as needed.
 Preventive maintenance also helps automotive parts manufacturers by resolving potential issues before they result in an expensive-to-fix breakdown.

-Industries that utilize machinery maintenance
+6 industries that utilize machine maintenance

 Any industry that relies on heavy equipment uses machinery maintenance.
 A few notable examples include the following:

-- Automotive manufacturing: Automotive parts manufacturers and motor vehicle assembly processes use a wide variety of automated equipment.
+Automotive parts manufacturers and motor vehicle assembly processes use a wide variety of automated equipment.
 Robotic welders, conveyor systems, frame and toggle clamps, shot pin cylinders, and pneumatic grippers frequently require maintenance.

-- Refineries: Machinery maintenance is performed on furnaces, boilers, heat exchangers, tanks, reactors, compressors, and pumps.
+Machinery maintenance is performed on furnaces, boilers, heat exchangers, tanks, reactors, compressors, and pumps.

-- Food production: Conveyor systems, cookers, ovens, fryers, filling machines, pumps, decorating equipment, and other machines are integral to industrial food production, as are various forms of storage and packing equipment.
+Conveyor systems, cookers, ovens, fryers, filling machines, pumps, decorating equipment, and other machines are integral to industrial food production, as are various forms of storage and packing equipment.

-- Steel mills: Steel mills maintain blast furnaces, electronic arc furnaces, casters, reels, lathes, rollers, and other types of heavy equipment.
+Steel mills maintain blast furnaces, electronic arc furnaces, casters, reels, lathes, rollers, and other types of heavy equipment.

-- Apparel production: The apparel industry makes use of a wide range of sewing machines, electronic cutters, knitting machines, and pressing machines.
+The apparel industry makes use of a wide range of sewing machines, electronic cutters, knitting machines, and pressing machines.